dehydratedpotato/socpowerbud/README.md

 # Project Deets
 ### Wat it do?
-SocPowerBuddy samples countrer values from the IOReport (across a sampling interval) and returns accurate averages of the related metric.
-It is based on reverese engineering `powermetrics`, and reports every statistic offered by `powermetrics -s cpu_power,gpu_power` (see [full metric list plus example](#available-metrics-plus-example-output)), yet without needing `sudo`.
+SocPowerBuddy samples counter values from the IOReport (across a sampling interval) and returns accurate averages of the related metric.

+It is based on reverse engineering `powermetrics`, and reports every statistic offered by `powermetrics -s cpu_power,gpu_power` (see [full metric list plus example](#available-metrics-plus-example-output)), yet without needing `sudo`.
 Note that some metrics and features are exclusive to this project, those of which you will not find in `powermetrics`.

 Officially tested on M1, as well as M1 Pro, Max, and Ultra (see [compatibility notes](#compatibility-notes))